National Novel Writing Month

 • Write The Hook Teen Writing Contest

-This will be our second Write The Hook!
+This will be our third Write The Hook!
 Essex County teens grades 6 – 12 are invited to submit the beginning or “hook” to their stories for a chance at cash prizes and their winning submissions posted on the Informed Teens blog.
-The deadline for submitting is Sunday, December 11 by midnightClick here for more information.
+The deadline for submitting is Sunday, December 31 by midnightClick here for more information.

 IMPORTANT!
 Are you a North Shore participant?
 Programs and events listed here are only those hosted, sponsored or promoted by our library.
 Join your region and visit your regional forum to to connect with all activities in the North Shore region.
 See Getting Started or call 978-468-5577 x620 to find out more.